fredrikaverpil/pyvfx-boilerplate/README.md

 The script is setup in such a way that .ui files are loaded the same way whether you use PySide or PyQt, which is the main reason for why I created this boilerplate.

+I've dumped the Maya 2015 QPalette, which can be used if you run your app in Standalone mode, outside of your DCC app.
+The first step of making a "Pro" app ;)

 More information on usage and customization over at the project's wiki: https://github.com/fredrikaverpil/pyVFX-boilerplate/wiki